treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 project's code base or reference it here for anyone on the project to freely read—much harder with a physical book.

-The origional SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
+The original SQL style guide by [Simon Holywell][simon] is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][licence].
 Based on a work at [http://www.sqlstyle.guide][self].